Mazurek (cake)

-Mazurek is a variety of cake baked in Poland for Easter.
-It has a flat shape and is very sweet.
+Mazurek is a very sweet, flat cake baked in Poland for Easter.

 According to Polish gastronomy coursebooks, typical mazurek is a cake that can be made of one or two sheets of short (or half-short) pastry or one sheet of short (or half-short) pastry covered with a sheet of butter sponge cake.
 The two sheets are fixed together with a help of a layer of marmalade.
 In case of one-sheet version, marmalade is skipped or goes on top, under the layer of icing.
-The top of mazurek is covered with a layer of icing (i.e. sugar icing or fudge caramel cream) or jelly.
+The top of mazurek is covered with a layer of icing (i.e. sugar icing or kajmak) or jelly.
 It is also decorated with nut-based icing or almond-based icing and candied fruits.
 Traditionally, home-baked mazurek cakes are often decorated with dried fruits and nuts.

 In the one-sheet version, the cake includes the borders made of rolled half-short pastry.
 Sometimes the shortcrust base is crowned with a lattice made of half-short or macaroon pastry.

 Among other versions, often to be found in popular cook books and gastronomy coursebooks is "Gypsy mazurek" (mazurek cygański).
 A sheet of half-short pastry is half-baked, covered with a layer made of dried fruit, almonds, egg yolks creamed with sugar and whipped egg white and baked again.